NHS staff, teachers and shop workers say public ‘need a voice’ with general election

 NHS staff, teachers and shop assistants told The Independent they wanted a chance to choose a government they believe represents them to steer the country through the economic crisis.

-“The government at the moment doesn’t know what the hell is going on outside,” Angie Wilson, an NHS catering assistant in the North West, said.
+“The government at the moment doesn’t know what the hell is going on outside,” Angie Wilson, an NHS catering assistant in the northwest, said.

 Have you been affected by this story?
 Contact zoe.tidman@independent.co.uk